jamis/impose/README.md

-# Impose
+# PDF::Impose

-`Impose` is a utility and library for reformatting PDF files, in order to lay out multiple pages of the original document on a single page.
+`PDF::Impose` is a utility and library for reformatting PDF files, in order to lay out multiple pages of the original document on a single page.
 The original pages are arranged in such a way that the new page may be folded and cut to produce a _signature_--a small booklet in which the pages are in the expected order.
 In this way, an existing PDF can be printed, folded, cut, and bound into a handmade book or booklet.

 This process of laying out pages in this way is called [_imposition_](https://en.wikipedia.org/wiki/Imposition).

 ## Installation

-Impose and its dependencies may be installed via RubyGems:
+`PDF::Impose` and its dependencies may be installed via RubyGems:

     $ gem install pdf-impose

 ## Usage

-The easiest way to use Impose is via the command-line tool:
+The easiest way to use `PDF::Impose` is via the command-line tool:

     $ impose -h
     Usage: impose [options] <input.pdf>